My copyright issues with Rachel Brathen

 Why doesn't Rachel Brathen ever share when she has learned something, where or how?
 When did she experience stillness?
 Why does she teach that?

 So, not only doesn't YogaGirl do true yoga, she also is providing everyone with false marketing.
-Almost everyday since at least 2016, she copies words I just wrote, whether it's misogyny or wheels.
-Please encourage her to take classes herself, preferably at an accredited real university - that is free in Sweden.
+Almost everyday since at least 2016, she copies words I just wrote, whether it's misogyny or softening, that she repeats extensively in her podcasts, as if that would make it hers.
+She obviously shows no respect of my education, experience and efforts.

 Rachel Brathen has been reported to the Swedish police, the Aruba police and the FBI's IC3 division.